 Bees and other pollinators depend on flower-rich habitats to provide them with vital pollen and nectar.
-Planting wildflower patches in farmland is known to increase numbers of bumblebees, but we don’t know how well this approach works in urban environments.Our 'Sow Wild!' project aims to find out.With increasing urbanisation in the UK, it is important that we can understand the effects of these changes on our pollinators, and whether there are simple techniques we can use to boost pollinator populations in affected areas.
-Sow Wild! is one of several that we are running, that we hope will tell us more about how best to look after pollinators in gardens and other urban spaces.
+Planting wildflower patches in farmland is known to increase numbers of bumblebees, but we do not know how well this approach works in urban environments.Our 'Sow Wild!' project aims to find out.With increasing urbanisation in the UK, it is important that we can understand the effects of changes on our pollinators, and whether there are simple techniques that we can use to boost pollinator populations in effected areas.
+Sow Wild! is one of several techniques and projects that we are running, that we hope will tell us more about how best to look after pollinators in gardens and other urban spaces.